 In Subversion, a global revision number N names a tree in the repository: it's the way the repository looked after the Nth commit.
 It's also the name of an implicit changeset: if you compare tree N with tree N-1, you can derive the exact patch that was committed.
 For this reason, it's easy to think of revision N as not just a tree, but a changeset as well.
-If you use an issue tracker to manage bugs, body can then run $svn \log -r 9238$ to read about the exact changeset that fixed the bug, and run svn diff -c 9238 to see the patch itself.
+If you use an issue tracker to manage bugs, you can use the revision numbers to refer to particular patches that fix bugs-for example, "this issue was fixed by r9238."
+Somebody can then run svn log -r 9238 to read about the exact changeset that fixed the bug, and run svn diff -c 9238 to see the patch itself.
 And (as you'll see shortly) Subversion's svn merge command is able to use revision numbers.
 You can merge specific changesets from one branch to another by naming them in the merge arguments: passing -c 9238 to svn merge would merge changeset r9238 into your working copy.